Node:Booleans, Next:Numbers, Up:Simple Data Types

 (<= 3 8) => #t (<= 3 -3) => #f (equal? "house" "houses") => #f (eq? #f #f) => #t

-(see if cond case), where a group of subexpressions will be evaluated only if a
+In test condition contexts like if and cond (see if cond case), where a group of subexpressions will be evaluated only if a

 condition expression evaluates to "true", "true" means any

-value at all except #f
+value at all except #f.

 (if #t "yes" "no") => "yes" (if 0 "yes" "no") => "yes" (if #f "yes" "no") => "no"